FelixOnline/v2/content/articles/2013-1-17-science-challenge-returns.md

 subtitle: >
   RCSU Science Challenge is back for another year, with a total prize pot of £4000 and an all expenses paid trip to CERN up for grabs
 date: "2013-01-17 23:53:22 +0000"

 # Attributes from Felix Online V1
 id: "3123"
 old_path: /news/3123/science-challenge-returns
 aliases:
  - /news/3123/science-challenge-returns
+imported: true
+comments:
+ - Robert Lord WinstonLord Christian Name Surname format is a courtesy title for younger sons of Dukes and Marquesses only Whereas Lord Winston is a life peer rank of Baron in his own righthttpenwikipediaorgwikiCourtesy_titles_in_the_United_KingdomCourtesy_prefix_of_22Lord22Where is Pallab Ghosh this year Hes only the greatest judge of all time

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true